 Take photos of the damage to your vehicle and the accident scene.
 These will be useful to submit to ICBC when the claims process begins.

 The next step is to schedule a damage estimate.
-A damage estimate will tell you how much it should cost to have your repairs done and must be completed at an ICBC Collision Repair Network facility or claim centre.
+A damage estimate will tell you how much it should cost to have your repairs done and must be completed at an ICBC Collision Repair Network facility or claim center.
 When you file a claim with ICBC, you will be provided with a list of approved damage estimate facilities.
 After you select a repair shop, you can drive your vehicle to the shop’s garage or coordinate with an ICBC tow company to have it moved.

 Once at the shop, an estimator will write up the cost of the repairs, which will be done according to the estimate.
 In some cases, you may be eligible to bring your vehicle to a c.a.r. shop VALET facility, where damage estimates and car repairs can be completed at the same location.

 If you were unable to drive your car away after the accident, ICBC likely had it towed to one of its centralized storage lots.
-In this case, ICBC will arrange to have it sent directly to a central estimating facility or claim centre for you.
+In this case, ICBC will arrange to have it sent directly to a central estimating facility or claim center for you.

 If ICBC determines that your car is too damaged to bother with the cost of repairs, they may designate your vehicle as a “write off.”
 If this happens, you may be eligible to receive compensation equal to ICBC’s fair market valuation of your vehicle.